Propylene: Complexes of transition metals

 Foundational to hydroformylation, alkene metathesis, and polymerization are metal-propylene complexes, which are intermediates in these processes.
 Propylene is prochiral, meaning that binding of a reagent (such as a metal electrophile) to the C=C group yields one of two enantiomers.

 Polymerization

-The majority of propene is used to form polypropylene, a very important commodity thermoplastic, through chain-growth polymerization.
-In the presence of a suitable catalyst (typically a Ziegler–Natta catalyst), propene will polymerize.
-There are multiple ways to achieve this, such as using high pressures to suspending the catalyst in a solution of liquid propene, or running gaseous propene through a fluidized bed reactor.
+The majority of propylene is used to form polypropylene, a very important commodity thermoplastic, through chain-growth polymerization.
+In the presence of a suitable catalyst (typically a Ziegler–Natta catalyst), propylene will polymerize.
+There are multiple ways to achieve this, such as using high pressures to suspending the catalyst in a solution of liquid propylene, or running gaseous propylene through a fluidized bed reactor.

-Combustion

-Propene burns in a similar fashion to other alkenes.
-In the presence of sufficient or excess oxygen, propene burns to form water and carbon dioxide.